aws/karpenter-provider-aws/docs/DESIGN.md

 The Horizontal Pod Autoscaler (HPA) is a metrics driven pod autoscaling solution in upstream Kubernetes.
 It’s maintained by SIG Autoscaling and is the canonical solution for the Kubernetes community.
 Its API has undergone significant changes as Kubernetes has evolved.
 It initially provided support for scaling a deployment against the average CPU of its Pods, but has since expanded its flexibility in the [v2beta2 API](https://godoc.org/k8s.io/api/autoscaling/v2beta2#HorizontalPodAutoscalerSpec) to support arbitrary resource targets and custom metrics.
 It can target any Kubernetes resource that implements the [scale subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#subresources).
 Today, the existing HPA API is even able to target a Kubernetes resource representing a node group; the only gap is to implement metrics for the domain of node autoscaling.

 Unified autoscaling is a powerful concept, as it means that the same implementation can be shared for all autoscaled resources within a cluster.
 We want to avoid forcing premature alignment, but as long as it doesn’t compromise the design, there is value in keeping these interfaces as similar as possible.
-Customers need only learn a single architecture for autoscaling, reducing complexity and cognitive load.
+Users need only learn a single architecture for autoscaling, reducing complexity and cognitive load.

 There are a couple drawbacks to using the HPA’s API directly.
 The most obvious is the name, which would be more aptly called HorizontalAutoscaler.
 Most of its abstractions extend cleanly to Node Groups (e.g. [ScaleTargetRef](https://godoc.org/k8s.io/api/autoscaling/v2beta2#HorizontalPodAutoscalerSpec), [MetricTarget](https://godoc.org/k8s.io/api/autoscaling/v2beta2#MetricTarget), [ScalingPolicy](https://godoc.org/k8s.io/api/autoscaling/v2beta2#HPAScalingPolicy), [MinReplicas](https://godoc.org/k8s.io/api/autoscaling/v2beta2#HorizontalPodAutoscalerSpec), [MaxReplicas](https://godoc.org/k8s.io/api/autoscaling/v2beta2#HorizontalPodAutoscalerSpec), [Behavior](https://godoc.org/k8s.io/api/autoscaling/v2beta2#HorizontalPodAutoscalerBehavior), [StabilizationWindowSeconds](https://godoc.org/k8s.io/api/autoscaling/v2beta2#HPAScalingRules)).
 Others require slight adjustments (e.g. [ScalingPolicyType](https://godoc.org/k8s.io/api/autoscaling/v2beta2#HPAScalingPolicyType) needs to be tweaked to refer to “replicas” instead of “pods”).
 However, [MetricSpec](https://godoc.org/k8s.io/api/autoscaling/v2beta2#MetricSpec) is specific to pods and requires changes if relied upon.
 MetricsSpec has four subfields corresponding to different metrics sources.
 [ResourceMetricSource](https://godoc.org/k8s.io/api/autoscaling/v2beta2#ResourceMetricSource), which uses the [Resource Metrics API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/resource-metrics-api.md) and provides CPU and memory for pods and nodes.
 [PodsMetricSource](https://godoc.org/k8s.io/api/autoscaling/v2beta2#PodsMetricSource), which is syntactic sugar for [ObjectMetricSource](https://godoc.org/k8s.io/api/autoscaling/v2beta2#ObjectMetricSource), each of which each retrieve metrics from the [Custom Metrics API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/custom-metrics-api.md).
 [ExternalMetricSource](https://godoc.org/k8s.io/api/autoscaling/v2beta2#ExternalMetricSource), which uses the [External Metrics API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/external-metrics-api.md) to map metric name and namespace to an external object like an AWS SQS Queue.